 The environmental benefits of roundabouts include improving traffic flow and reducing idling, as well as being safer for pedestrians.
 A regional study completed by CRCOG created a scalable, replicable methodology that is currently being pursued by the CTDOT statewide.
 The study identified the top 100 locations where roundabouts were recommended.
 Of these locations, 38 roundabouts in LIDACs were recommended.
+This measure would develop and implement some of the roundabout projects identified in the study, with a focus on implementing these projects in LIDACs.

 - Number of roundabouts installed

-- Intersection AADT before and after
+- Intersection annual average daily traffic (AADT) before and after

 - Reduction in idling time